francoposa/aiokea/README.md

 # Aiokea
 **Aiokea** is an async Python framework organizing popular libraries into clean architecture layers suitable for building REST APIs and web services.

-**Aiokea** is a portmanteau of the `aio` prefix used to denote many asynchronous python libraries and `Ikea`, to evoke that Aiokea provides the components and tools create an application and encourages you to put it together yourself, much like a piece of Ikea furniture.
+**Aiokea** is a portmanteau of the `aio` prefix used to denote many async I/O Python libraries and `Ikea`, to evoke that Aiokea provides the components and tools create an application and encourages you to put it together yourself, much like a piece of Ikea furniture.

 **Aiokea** intends to provide implementations based on more than one popular Python library for each architecture layer, allowing you to pick and choose while still following the Aiokea vision for application structure, in the same way that Ikea allows you put together various styles of furniture together and still acheive a cohesive room design.